The Common Sense Accord

 Article VII — Trades

 Players, personnel, and cash are all viable items to trade.
 Draft picks cannot be traded but players in their first year since being drafted may be traded.
 The MLB Pro trade deadline is July 31.
+Effective as of the 2019 season, there will be no August revocable waiver trade period.
 There are certain restrictions/qualifiers on trades:

 - No more than ten players may be included by a team in a single trade.